vekatze/neut/book/src/installation.md

 You might also want to [configure your editor](./editor-setup.md).

-If you prefer a manual installation, see [here](./manual-installation.md).
+If you prefer a manual installation, see [Manual Installation](./manual-installation.md).

 ## Uninstallation